takagiy/validated-extendable.js/README.md

 ## Limitations

-By default, the result type of the validation (other than primitive types) should not be a uninheritable type (e.g. tuple types and union types).
+By default, the result type of the validation (other than primitive types) should not be an uninheritable type (e.g. tuple types and union types).

-But you can use `wrapValue` option to wrap an uninheritable type with an object to make it inheritable (like primitive types are wrapped in above examples).
+However, you can use the `wrapValue` option to wrap an uninheritable type within an object, making it inheritable (like primitive types are wrapped in above examples).

 ```typescript
 import { Validated } from "validated-extendable";